AUTHENTIC ‘MAH JONG’ SOFA AND PILLOWS BY HANS HOPFER FOR ROCHE BOBOIS (13 PIECES)

 CONTACT US HERE ABOUT THIS ITEM.

-Inspired by the tile-based game developed in 19th-century China, the Mah Jong sectional is comprised of stackable floor cushions—along with five throw pillows—that can be arranged in any number of configurations.
-The flexibility provided by this adaptable system promotes innovation and reflects the enthusiasm and vitality of its design era.
-Whatever the environment, the Mah Jong can adapt to become a perfect setting for entertaining or relaxing.
-ROCHE BOBOIS’ most recognized and iconic design.
+Inspired by the tile-based game developed in 19th-century China, the Mah Jong is an iconic model of the ROCHE BOBOIS collection.
+This grouping is comprised of eight stackable floor cushions and five throw pillows and can be arranged into any number of configurations.
+One of the backrests features an adjustable head support.
+The flexibility of the Mah Jong system promotes innovation and reflects the enthusiasm and vitality of its design era.

 HANS HOPFER (1931–2009) was a German sculptor, painter, and designer.
 He spent his time moving between Buenos Aires, Nuremberg, and Paris, and is known for pioneering the concept of “seating landscapes.”
 This design philosophy, which emerged in the 1970s, emphasized low-profile, modular, highly adaptable seating arrangements, encouraging fluid and informal approaches to living spaces.
 Hopfer was regarded as one of the world’s leading designers in his day.